karriereat/pdf-merge/readme.md

 # Pdf Merge Solution for PHP

-This package is a wrapper for the `Fpdi` class that provides an elegant API for merging PDF files.
+This package is a wrapper for the `TCPDF` class that provides an elegant API for merging PDF files.

 ## Installation